-- Regular participation in the class is expected. - Graded assignments: Assignments are given to reinforce chapter content.
-They are practical in nature and require the student to apply new knowledge of chapters. - Graded quizzes/tests: 2 one-hour exams of approximately 30 questions will be given.
-Quizzes follow each chapter with the exception of chapter 1 where no quiz is given. - Grades: Grades are based on total points earned and include the points earned on practice exercises.
+1. Regular participation in the class is expected.

+2. Assignments are given to reinforce chapter content.
+They are practical in nature and require the student to apply new knowledge of chapters.
+Assignments are shall be submitted by the due date.
+Those not turned in on the due date will be penalized by a loss of points.

+3. Quizzes and exams will be given to reinforce material presented in each unit.

+4. Grades are based on total points earned and include the points earned on assignments and exams.

-Tentative Course Outline:
+Course Outline: